robwatsongtr/affirmation-or-joke/README.md

-This cute little demonstrator has a clean and simple interface that simply mashes up a random Dad joke with a random new age affirmation.
+This cute little demonstrator has a clean and simple interface that simply mashes up a random Dad joke with a random new age affirmation by calling their respective APIs and toggling between them.
+Often funny and oddball juxtapositions occur.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).